MA: Marketing Authorization

 The CJEU had the opportunity to rule on the matter (CJEU C‑471/14, 6 October 2015) and stated that the « date of the first marketing authorization » was the date of notification of that decision.

-Negative Duration?
+Negative duration?

 Due to the calculation method mentioned above, it is entirely possible for the duration of an SPC to be negative.

-Although the patent proprietor is not usually interested in obtaining an SPC with a negative duration, they may exceptionally wish to do so, particularly if they intend to benefit from a pediatric extension mentioned below.
+Although the patent proprietor is usually not interested in obtaining an SPC with a negative duration, they may exceptionally wish to do so, particularly if they intend to benefit from a pediatric extension mentioned below.

 The CJEU stated that this was entirely possible (CJEU C‑125/10, 8 December 2011).

-Pediatric Extension
+Pediatric extension

 If the proprietor of an SPC provides the results of studies conducted under an approved pediatric investigation plan (in whole or in part for the 0 to 18 age group) in their MA or supplementary MA filing, they are entitled to a 6-month extension of their SPC (Regulation (EC) No 1901/2006 of the European Parliament and of the Council of 12 December 2006, Art 36.1).